ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 ## Overview

-There is one YANG module in the model, "ietf-incident", which defines technology independent abstraction of network incident construct for alarm, log, performance metrics, etc.  The information reported in the network incident include Root cause, priority,impact, suggestion, etc.
+There is one YANG module in the "ietf-incident" model, which defines technology independent abstraction of network incident construct for alarm, log, performance metrics, etc.  The information reported in the network incident include Root cause, priority,impact, suggestion, etc.

 At the top of "ietf-incident" module is the Network Incident.
 Network incident is represented as a list and indexed by "incident-id".
-Each Network Incident is associated with a service instance, domain and sources.
+Each Network Incident is associated with a network service instance, domain and sources.
 Under sources, there is one or more sources.
-Each source corresponds to node defined in the network topology model and network resource in the network device,e.g., interface.
-In addition, "ietf-incident" support one general notification to report network incident state changes and three rpcs to manage the network incidents.
+Each source corresponds to node defined in the network topology model and network resource in the network device, e.g., interface.
+In addition, "ietf-incident" supports one general notification to report network incident state changes and three rpcs to manage the network incidents.

 ~~~~